FAQs

 Do you mix stuff that you don’t record?

 Yes.
-I consider production to be separate from recording.
-Some people want that type of input and others do not.
+I consider production separate from recording and some people want that type of input while others don’t.
 We can communicate about your goals and map out a plan at the start of the process to decide which way of working is best for you.

 I don’t feel quite ready to record but would like some input on my songs/playing and feedback to help me prepare for recording.
 Is this something you do?

-Yes, I offer creative coaching for musicians looking to refine their creative practice (creative coaching for musicians shares a lot of overlap with production but without recording as the organizing principle).
+Yes, I offer consulting for musicians looking to refine their creative practice.
 The focus of these sessions might include developing consistent creative routines and practices, getting feedback on works in progress, talking through the various blocks and limitations that invariably emerge with creative practice, or digging into the nitty gritty of lyrical, melodic, rhythmic, form, sound, or arrangement questions in a song/piece you’re writing.
 I believe it is very important to seek out support for your creative process and I value being that advocate.
-If this is of interest, please CONTACT me to find a time to chat for a few minutes to determine if this type of creative coaching seems like a good fit for your next steps.
+Please get in touch if this is of interest.

 Can you help me to dial in a home recording set-up or teach me about recording?